codingphasedotcom/codingphase-blog/post/marcos-rodriguez-interview.md

 ### Where do you see yourself in 5 years?

-Sitting on a beach, unemployed from a "job" while making a ton of money for my family from my passive income and applicatioins I have sold...
+Sitting on a beach, unemployed from a "job" while making a ton of money for my family from my passive income and applications I have sold.

 ### If you were to go back into time and give yourself an advice to make it easier to learn to code what would you say?

-START YOUNG and early, Waaaaaay earlier and dont listen to anyone but yourself in what dreams you want to persue.
+START YOUNG and early, Waaaaaay earlier and don't listen to anyone but yourself in what dreams you want to pursue.